Who can visit

 This page is reviewed regularly and could change due to local or national COVID-19 prevalence or new Government guidance.

 If you are considering visiting a patient, check the visiting restrictions on this page.
-Before visiting you will need to arrange a visitor passport and read the attending our hospitals section.

 Visiting times are 2pm to 8pm unless otherwise stated.
 Visiting will be limited to one visitor per patient per day for one hour in all wards, except if staff agree otherwise, as outlined below.
 Please see our leaflet Visiting a patient during coronavirus for more detailed information about visiting.